spacetelescope/nircam_calib/nircam_calib/pipeline_testing/README.md

 This repository contains code used to test the JWST calibration pipeline.
 Any contributed code should follow the `pytest` format.
 To read more about automating testing with `pytest`, visit the documentation pages: https://docs.pytest.org/en/documentation-restructure/how-to/index.html

 There are several kinds of tests that will be structured differently:
-- unit: simple tests that don't require input files to check that the Pipeline functions do what they are expected to do.
+- **unit**: simple tests that don't require input files to check that the Pipeline functions do what they are expected to do.
-- regression: tests to see if the Pipeline step produces the expected outcome by comparing an input file with a truth file.
+- **regression**: tests to see if the Pipeline step produces the expected outcome by comparing an input file with a truth file.
-- integration: end-to-end testing to check that all of the Pipelines run as expected.
+- **integration**: end-to-end testing to check that all of the Pipelines run as expected.
-- verification: functional testing to make sure that the Pipeline runs for all types of JWST data for all possible modes without crashing (can be wrapped up into unit testing).
+- **verification**: functional testing to make sure that the Pipeline runs for all types of JWST data for all possible modes without crashing (can be wrapped up into unit testing).
-- validation part 1: checks that the Pipeline meets requirements defined at the start of the mission planning (i.e., checks the underlying algorithms).
+- **validation part 1**: checks that the Pipeline meets requirements defined at the start of the mission planning (i.e., checks the underlying algorithms).
-- validation part 2: determines the accuracy and quality that the Pipeline can achieve (to what extent the selected algorithms meet the error budget and how these vary for different types of data/science cases).
+- **validation part 2**: determines the accuracy and quality that the Pipeline can achieve (to what extent the selected algorithms meet the error budget and how these vary for different types of data/science cases).

 If you would like to see the unit and regression tests that are already included in the pipeline, visit the pipeline GitHub repository: https://github.com/spacetelescope/jwst/tree/master/jwst.
 Unit tests are in the `tests` directories within the individual pipeline step subdirectories.
 Regression tests are in the `tests` directory listed in the `jwst` directory.

 ## Using Python's `pytest` framework

 Below are some notes to help you get started with using `pytest`.
 To see an example script, take a look at `test_template_script.py` in this directory.

 ### Pytest dependencies for reporting and parallelization